mdragan/PowerShell-Docs/scripting/getting-started/fundamental/Getting-Information-About-Commands.md

 ---

 # Getting Information About Commands
-The Windows PowerShell **Get\-Command** cmdlet gets all commands that are available in your current session.
-When you type **Get\-Command** at a Windows PowerShell prompt, you will see output similar to the following:
+The Windows PowerShell **get\-command** cmdlet gets all commands that are available in your current session.
+When you type **get\-command** at a Windows PowerShell prompt, you will see output similar to the following:

 ```
 PS> Get-Command